mckennapsean/dissertation/content/02-background.md

-Visualization-specific design process models describe unique aspects for designing and evaluating visualization systems; however, they largely do not connect back to visualization design decisions and do not explicitly incorporate aspects of a creative design process.
+Visualization-specific design process models describe unique aspects for designing and evaluating visualization systems; however, they largely do not connect to visualization design decisions and do not explicitly incorporate aspects of a creative design process.
 The seminal research method of multidimensional longitudinal case studies [@Shneiderman2006] proposes a process and specific methods for assessing and evaluating visualization systems deployed